 The budget depends on what the customer wants.
 For example, if they are providing the lace that goes on their item, there is a cost saving, whereas adding a monogram adds a little to the price.
 Most of what I charge is for my labor; I never want someone (especially a bride) not to have something she desires for her wedding.
 Every woman, I don’t care who she is, wants to feel like a queen on her wedding day!What are your best-selling designs or most popular items?

 My best sellers are wedding accessories followed by lingerie bags.
 The lingerie bags make great gifts and are at a good price point.
 I can make them in a range of satin colors with or without monograms.
 The wedding accessories are almost always custom ordered and help make a wedding day extra special.
 The wedding albums, however, are my favorite item to create.
 They are where it all started for me!
 I love to personalize them to fit the bride and groom by adding personal details and meaningful scriptures about love and marriage throughout the pages of the albums.

-(Suzy) Recently I took Sarah, my daughter-in-law-to-be, to meet with Gail about a custom wedding album.
+(Suzy) About six months before she married my son, I took Sarah, my daughter-in-law-to-be, to meet with Gail about a custom wedding album.
 At that first appointment, Gail spent some time getting to know Sarah – finding out how she and my son met, how he proposed, and asking about scripture that was meaningful to them.
 Sarah brought some beautiful lace appliques from her own mother’s wedding dress for Gail to incorporate into her book and she was able to customize further by indicating specifically which pages she wanted her book to contain.
 The finished creation is a work of art that will make Sarah and Weston’s wedding extra special for everyone.
 (See below.)
 Thank you, Gail!

 Do you have any advice for other empty nesters or soon-to-be empty nesters?